open-traffic-generator/ixia-c/docs/deployments_kne.md

 Recommended resources for basic use-case are as mentioned below,

+- `ixia-c-operator`      - each instance requires at least 1 CPU core and 2GB RAM.
 - `ixia-c-controller`      - each instance requires at least 1 CPU core and 2GB RAM.
 - `ixia-c-gnmi-server`     - each instance requires at least 1 CPU core and 2GB RAM.
 - `ixia-c-traffic-engine`  - each instance requires 2 dedicated CPU cores and 3GB dedicated RAM.